panvourtsis/instagram-bot-lib/README.md

 <p align="center"><a href="https://instagram.bot.ptkdev.io" alt="Screenshot"><img src="https://ptkdev.it/img/bot/ptkdev-instagram-bot.gif"></a></p>

 ## What does it do
 This library (node module) provides api for include <a href="https://github.com/social-manager-tools/instagram-bot.js">instagram-bot.js</a> function in your application.
+This bot helps you increase the engagement of your Instagram profile through different social algorithms.
+Increase the likes on your photos and followers.

 ## Features
 * [✓] Easy to use